Use Deliberate Songwriting techniques to take the guesswork out of songwriting!

 Choosing reference tracks before you finish the song (whether for writing, or mixing) gives you a start to describing the song when you post it later.

-Learn how to describe your music and your sound in words:
+Learn how to verbally describe your music and your sound in Create Your Musical Elevator Pitch!

 The key question to address to get anyone interested in your music (or anything else!)